Andonome/lk/basics/boot.md

 None of this is used by humans anymore - it's all systemd.

-# Systemd

-See what's running with ....

-> systemctl list-units

-Stop, start, whatever with:

-systemctl enable|stop|start httpd

-This starts httpd (Fedora's word for Apache2).

 # Boot Records

 'File System Tab' under /etc/fstab keeps track of the partitions and boot order.